luisarizmendi/openshift-edge-demos/demos/placement/doc/01-generators.md

 1. Access your OpenShift console in the Hub cluster.
 2. Edit the `demo-placement-global` object.
 You can find it by going to the `local-cluster` console, clicking on "Home > API Explorer" and looking for `ApplicationSet` `argoproj.io/v1alpha1` instances.
-3. Open the YAML and modify the "List generator" with the information of the Edge clusters, something like:
+3. Open the YAML and modify the "List generator" with the information of the Edge clusters (you can check the cluster name and URL in Argo CD under Settings > Clusters).
+You should have something like:

     ```yaml
     ...